packnback/site/packnback.github.io/content/blog/work_begins.md

 ---

-This is the beginning of a project to design and implement a new backup tool called packnback designed to solve some of the limitations of existing tools.
+This is the beginning of a project to design and implement a new backup tool called packnback.

-It makes sense to explain why I we should bother in the first place, and what interesting features a new tool can bring to the table.
+It makes sense to explain why we should bother in the first place, and what interesting features a new tool can bring to the table.

 # Ideal features